yorevs/homesetup/README.md

-ver        | Check the version of the app using common ways tc         | Check whether the tool is installed tools      | Check whether some dev. tools are installed save       | Save the current directory to be loaded by `load` load       | cd into the saved directory issued by `save` punch      | Punch the clock.
+ver        | Check the version of the app using common ways tc         | Check whether the tool is installed tools      | Check whether some dev. tools are installed aa         | Manipulate all custom aliases (add/remove/set) save       | Save the one directory to be loaded by `load` load       | cd into a saved directory issued by `save` punch      | Punch the clock.
 Add, edit and list punches plist      | Display (kill?) a process list, given process name dv         | Check the latest dotfiles version